MAKOMO/mongo2neo4j/README.md

 # ./mongo2neo4j.py -h
 ```

-NOTE: *if the EPOC plugin is installed in the Neo4j DB, the fast `apoc.periodic.iterate` method is used to add sublabels.*
+NOTE: *if the EPOC plugin is installed in the Neo4j DB, the `apoc.periodic.iterate` method is used to add sublabels.*